ntphuc149/ViLQA/README.md

 Answer generation models produce a suitable answer \( A \) by extracting tokens from the context \( C \).

 The training process uses the contextual vector $\boldsymbol{h}$ from the encoder for generating output tokens $y_t$ by the softmax function as follows.

 \begin{equation}
     p_t = softmax(f(\boldsymbol{h}, y_{<t}, \theta))
 \end{equation}

 where $\theta$ is the weight matrix.
 The objective is to minimize the negative likelihood of the conditional probability between the predicted outputs and the gold answer $A$.

 \begin{equation}
 \mathcal{L} = -\frac{1}{k} \sum_{t=1}^{k} \log {(p_t \mid A_{<k}, \theta)}
 \end{equation}

 where $k$ is the number of tokens in $A$.
 For inference, given an input context with the question, the trained AG models generate the corresponding question.

-For more detail, access this repo: https://github.com/Shaun-le/ViQAG.
+For more detail, access repo: https://github.com/Shaun-le/ViQAG.
 Int this repo.
 I'll dive deeply into Machine Reading Comprehension (MRC) approach.

 ## Installation Guide